-The Archaeological Review Committee (ARC) is a technical review committee that makes decisions on the compliance of archaeological studies performed within the City's limits.
+The Archaeological Review Committee (ARC) is a technical review committee that makes decisions on the compliance of archaeological studies within the City's limits.
 There are three archaeological review districts.

 The purpose of these districts (per 14-5.3) is to: